visioninhope/foundationallm/docs/deployment/authentication-setup-entra.md

 FoundationaLLM comes with out-of-the-box support for Microsoft Entra ID authentication.
 This means that you can use your Microsoft Entra ID account to log in to the chat interface.

-## Creating the Microsoft Entra ID applications
+## Create the Microsoft Entra ID applications

 To enable Microsoft Entra ID authentication, you need to create two applications in the Microsoft Azure portal: